geopm/geopm/integration/apps/hpl_mkl/README.md

 Testing has been done with MKL 19.0.4.243 and impi 2019.4.243 (dynamically linked).
 IMPI is required for the best performance.

+The application is configured to solve a double-precision FP matrix in this infrastructure.
-The --perc-dram option passed to the run scripts that call this banchmark create a matrix size that fits the given percentage of the total DRAM of the nodes.
+Matrix size can be controlled via the --perc-dram option, which can be passed to the run scripts that call this benchmark.
+The double-precision FP matrix will be sized such that it fits in the given ratio of the total DRAM of the nodes (value between 0 and 1).
-80-90% is recommended for best performance.
-Lower values will not have the best best ALU utilization, whereas higher percentages will compete with OS resources.
+Values above 0.75 are recommended for best performance.
+Lower values will not have the best best ALU utilization.
+Higher percentages may compete with OS resources or in extreme cases (typically >0.9) may cause the application to quit with a "not enough memory" error.
 Lower percentages can be used to run fast tests.

 The benchmark implementation here allows node sizes of 1, 2, 4, 8 and 16.